JosephNamihas/Cocktail-O-Clock/README.md

 A list of related cocktails are provided on the side of the page, along with the option to add that specific cocktail to a 'Favourites' list.

 ## User Story

-USER STORY:
-AS A lover of cocktails
+ <br />AS A lover of cocktails
-I WANT a to be able to search for my favourite cocktails SO THAT I know the ingredients, quantities and methods for making the perfect drink
+ <br />I WANT a to be able to search for my favourite cocktails
+ <br />SO THAT I know the ingredients, quantities and methods for making the perfect drink

 ACCEPTANCE CRITERIA:

-Accept user input to search cocktail database
+- Accept user input to search cocktail database
-Show an image of the cocktail where possible
+- Show an image of the cocktail where possible
-Show the ingredients for the cocktail
+- Show the ingredients for the cocktail
-Show the quantities per ingredient
+- Show the quantities per ingredient
-Show the method to make the cocktail
+- Show the method to make the cocktail
-Allow the user to view previous searches or favourite searches - store in local storage Ensure the site is responsive
+- Allow the user to view previous searches or favourite searches - store in local storage
+- Ensure the site is responsive
-Ensure the UI is polished and easy to navigate
+- Ensure the UI is polished and easy to navigate

 ## Technologies Used